symfony/symfony-docs/form/without_class.rst

-    Be advised, however, that in most cases using the ``getData()`` method is a better choice, since it returns the data (usually an object) after it's been transformed by the Form component.
+    Be advised, however, that in most cases using the ``getData()`` method is a better choice, since it returns the data (usually an object) after it is been transformed by the Form component.

 Adding Validation
 -----------------

 The only missing piece is validation.
 Usually, when you call ``$form->handleRequest($request)``, the object is validated by reading the constraints that you applied to that class.
-If your form is mapped to an object (i.e. you're using the ``data_class`` option or passing an object to your form), this is almost always the approach you want to use.
+If your form is mapped to an object (i.e. you are using the ``data_class`` option or passing an object to your form), this is almost always the approach you want to use.
 See :doc:`/validation` for more details.